artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 Here's [a long writeup](https://medium.com/@jon.lazar/my-approach-to-learning-ios-fccf943aead#.ei4yvc38k), with a lot of depth (and places to jump off from) from someone who has just come out of a mock interview with me.
 Thanks Jon.

 None of this process aims to be adversarial, if someone has got this far, I really want to have a sense of how much time and attention will be required to give them some independence.
+I think a lot of interviewing techniques are created organically, so it's hard to provide a lot of context.

 ### On References